JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1987_12.md

 The theme of this conference is “Personal Transformation and its Power to Transform the World.”
 The theme wasn't posed as a question, but rather as a statement.
 Can personal transformation, even the spiritual transformation of one individual, actually transform the world?
 I think that it can.

 One only need look at the life of Jesus in both his personal and public ministry, to see the influence of one spiritually transformed individual in the world.
-His apostles and followers, by virtue of his transforming life in this world, virtually “_...turned the whole Roman Empire upside down._” ([UB 195:6.9](/en/The_Urantia_Book/195#p6_9)) During his one visit to Rome, Jesus had an influence on the spiritual awakening of more people than most of us will have an influence on in a lifetime.
+His apostles and followers, by virtue of his transforming life in this world, virtually “_...turned the whole Roman Empire upside down._” (<a id="a44_298"></a>[UB 195:6.9](/en/The_Urantia_Book/195#p6_9)) During his one visit to Rome, Jesus had an influence on the spiritual awakening of more people than most of us will have an influence on in a lifetime.
 The power of his mere presence was so profound that he merely had to smile upon people for them to experience renewed faith and encouragement.

 [Read more](/en/article/Jim_Johnson/Be_you_perfect)